be-great/alx-backend-javascript/0x01-ES6_promise/README.md

 # Tasks 0
 - just return a promise wihtout anything
 # Tasks 1
+- a promise with success function and rejection.
 # Tasks 2
 # Tasks 3
 # Tasks 4